olincollege/Softdew-Valley/docs/index.md

 # Unique Features of our Game
 - We implemented lots of features from the original game – for example, the abilities to plant, water, harvest, and hold crops.
 - We retained two of the original tools, the watering can and hoe, with full functionality.
 Both tools have their associated action animations from any of the four directions a player can be facing.
 - The inventory holds both tools, both seeds, and open slots for harvested crops.
-Tools and seeds can be actuated with the space bar, which is the general action key.
+Tools and seeds can be used by pressing the space bar, which is the general action key.
 Different items in the inventory can be selected by clicking on the desired tool or by pressing the inventory slot’s associated number key.
 - Parsnip and cauliflower crops retain their original growth cycles and can be harvested with the h key.
 - The original sound effects for tilling, watering, sowing, and harvesting.
 - The farmer is controlled with WASD and has an image for each direction the player may be facing.